royneary/ejabberd_dev/blogpost1.md

 That's not the best foundation for the instant messaging use case because every developer of a messaging app would have to take care of the app server too.
 That's why besides the XMPP server part I implemented a generic instant messaging app server as part of mod_push, my ejabberd module.
-This allows an app user to use any server running ejabberd with mod_push installed.
-But that's not all.
+With mod_pubsub and mod_push ejabberd thus can provide an all-in-one solution to the push problem, at least for instant messaging.

+As I said earlier Mozilla SimplePush and Ubuntu Push are different than the other services in one aspect.
+They don't require per-app authentication.
+So Ubuntu phone or Firefox OS users can run their own app server.
+They just need to activate the *internal app server* in their mod_push configuration.
+On the other platforms apps have to use an *external app server* run by the app developer. mod_push allows both setups.

+That's not all.
 Other XMPP servers like prosody should get invited to the party too.
 So I started oshiya.
 Oshiya is an [XMPP component](http://xmpp.org/extensions/xep-0114.html) which is an app server with the same XMPP interface as mod_push.
 So clients can choose between ejabberd with mod_push installed or any XMPP server with oshiya connected.